Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

 \textbf{GPT-3: Semantically coherent answers less sensitive to prompt design.
-3/10 factual answers.
-Hallucinates fungi names from compounds.} GPT-3 generated semantically coherent text regardless of the prompt design for all chemical compounds, both with and without context (see example of Atromentin in Table \ref{tab:text_generation_short}).
+40\% of factual answers for the best prompt (Table \ref{tab:task1_percentage_optimal}).} Hallucinates fungi names from compounds.
+GPT-3 generated semantically coherent text regardless of the prompt design for all chemical compounds, both with and without context (see example of Atromentin in Table A.3).
 It generated a similar number of factual answers regardless of the context (30\% vs 35\%).
-Interestingly, adding context to the prompt did not increase specificity (\textit{`Ergosterol is ... a sterol found in the cell membranes of fungi.
-It is a major component of the fungal cell membrane, and is similar to cholesterol in animals.
-It is an important precursor for the synthesis of other compounds, such as ergocalciferol'} vs \textit{`Ergosterol is a compound ... found in the cell membranes of fungi.
-It is a sterol, a type of lipid molecule, and is the main sterol in the fungal cell membrane.
-It is similar to cholesterol, which is found in animal cell membranes'}).
-For 2/10 chemicals (Ergosterol and Alternariol) GPT-3 generated factual and specific answers regardless of the prompt and context.
-GTP-3 generated incorrect fungi names (in 39.3\% of incorrect answers) that consists of the compound name in the prompt, e.g. Myriocin - Streptomyces myriocin, Chloromonicilin - Streptomyces chloromyceticus (Table \ref{tab:text_generation_myriocin}).
+GTP-3 generated incorrect fungi names (in 39.3\% of incorrect answers) that consists of the compound name in the prompt, e.g. Myriocin - Streptomyces myriocin, Chloromonicilin - Streptomyces chloromyceticus (Table A.4).